stellarsquall/chef-fundamentals-lab_day2/01_apache_lab/README.md

    * Don't forget about:
      * `--local-mode` or `-z`
      * `--runlist` or `-r`
+     * We're on a *nix system, we need to have `sudo` privilages!

-7. Verify that the chef-client completes as expected, and your webpage is being served on the localhost
+7. Verify that the chef-client completes as expected and your webpage is being served on the localhost
    * Execute `curl localhost`
    * What are some other ways could you check your work?